MorpheusAIs/dashboard-v2/docs/BuildersV4_upgrade_plan.md

 - Check if `app/builders/builders-data.ts` needs updates for Base Sepolia
 - Verify Builder type includes Base Sepolia network support

+### 16. Wallet Connector Configuration

+**File**: `config/index.tsx`

+- Add `baseSepolia` to the chains array in `getWagmiConfig()`
+- Add `baseSepolia.id` to the transports configuration
+- This ensures users can switch to Base Sepolia network in their wallet connector
+- **Critical**: Without this, users won't be able to switch to Base Sepolia network in Web3Modal/wallet connector

 ## Implementation Steps

 1. **Update network configuration** (already done)